-Financial transactions are recorded on the cash basis of accounting whereby revenues and the related assets are recognized when received rather than when the obligation is incurred.
+Financial transactions are recorded on the modified cash basis of accounting whereby revenues and the related assets are recognized when received rather than when the obligation is incurred.
 Similarly, expenses are recognized when paid, rather than when the liability is incurred.
+Inventory related expenses are recognized upon sale.
 This is a comprehensive basis of accounting other than generally accepted accounting principles.